acolytec3/signpost/README.md

     - Desktop -Metamask and Torus
     - Mobile - Metamask Mobile, Opera Touch
 - NFTs are only visible on OpenSea on Rinkeby and Mainnet
-- NFT metadata is currently stored on IPFS so not guaranteed to be preserved if additional pinning functionality is not built